 The training follows the British Object Relations school of psychoanalysis.
-You will study the history of psychoanalytic theory from Freud to all the major contributors to psychoanalysis in Britain, including more recent analysts who have influenced current practice and thinking.
+You will study the history of psychoanalytic theory – from Freud to all the major contributors to psychoanalysis in Britain, including contemporary clinicians who have influenced current practice and thinking.

-You will explore the developmental tasks of infancy, childhood, latency and adolescence, personality structure and psychopathology, psychosomatic disorders, and theories of depression and anxiety.
+You will explore current psychoanalytic thinking about the developmental tasks of infancy, childhood, latency and adolescence, personality structure and psychopathology, psychosomatic disorders, and theories of depression and anxiety.

-There are a number of specialist workshops that you might also join, for example on trauma, working with couples and groups.
-All aspects of analytic understanding and technique including transference, countertransference, free association and dreams will also be covered.
+All aspects of analytic understanding and technique, including transference, countertransference, free association and dreams, will also be covered.

 Read the external examiner report for this course, sent to the BPC in January 2022.